agentic-profile/agentic-profile-a2a-client/README.md

 ## Quickstart

-The easiest way to run this demo is locally.
+The easiest way to run this try this library is locally.

 1. Requirements.
 Make sure these are installed: